 8. Remember to save some of the water to reuse!

-Let me know how this goes for you by commenting below this post, or visiting us on social media!
-I’ll be sure to respond and would love to hear if you like it.
+Also why not visit us on social media and become part of the Healthy Ronin community!
+I’ll be sure to respond and would love to hear if you like this recipe.
 (I know I do!)

 This is one of my favourite staple recipes, and is extremely versatile!